James-Glennon/Portfolio-project-2--JavaScript/README.md

 In otherwords, bad practice.

-The reason for the heroName format is for potential unimplemented use as a question type.
+The reason for the heroName format is for potential unimplemented use as a question type, and so may need to be seen by the user in an alert();

 This could be remedied by having an additional key value pair for each heroObject.

+*example below*

 ```
 filePath:abbadon